puppeteer/puppeteer/docs/api.md

     - y <[number]> the y coordinate of the box in pixels.
     - width <[number]> the width of the box in pixels.
     - height <[number]> the height of the box in pixels.
-  - width <[number]> the width of the element in pixels.
-  - height <[number]> the height of the element in pixels.

-This method returns the bounding box of the element (relative to the main frame), or `null` if the element is not visible.
+This method returns boxes for the given element (relative to the main frame), or `null` if the element is not visible.

 #### elementHandle.click([options])
 - `options` <[Object]>